Paula Creamer: Personal life

-Creamer graduated from the IMG Pendleton School the week after her first LPGA victory in 2005.
-She moved to Isleworth in Windermere, Florida, in 2007.
+In 2007, Creamer moved to Isleworth in Windermere, Florida.

 Creamer has endorsement deals with companies including TaylorMade-Adidas, Citizen Watch Co., Ricoh, and Bridgestone Golf.
 Forbes estimated her 2013 endorsement income to be $4.5 million, and her total income placed her among the 10 highest-earning female athletes that year.
 Her likeness has been featured in EA Sports' Tiger Woods PGA Tour series of golf video games.

-Since 2005 Creamer has done charitable work for The First Tee, an organization that benefits junior golfers.
+Since 2005, Creamer has done charitable work for The First Tee, an organization that benefits junior golfers.
 She hosts the Paula 4 Kids Celebrity Event, an annual outing that raises money for The First Tee of Sarasota/Manatee.
 In addition, Creamer has appeared at youth golf clinics and donated scholarships to IMG Academy.
 She also has a foundation that aids junior golfers and military families.

 On December 16, 2013, Creamer announced her engagement to Derek Heath, a United Airlines pilot and United States Air Force veteran.
 The couple were married in 2014.
 On March 11, 2018, Creamer told Golfweek that she and Heath were "no longer together."
 As of 2021, she is engaged to former baseball player Shane Kennedy.
 She gave birth to her first child on January 7, 2022.